shaangoswami/multibranch-practice-app/README.md

 ---

 ## Contact

-Maintainer: shaangoswami
+Maintainer: vdiaries000@gmail.com

 ---

-Happy practicing — use this repo to explore multibranch Jenkins behavior for branches and PRs and tweak the Jenkinsfile to match your toolchain.
+Happy practicing 😉 — use this repo to explore multibranch Jenkins behavior for branches and PRs and tweak the Jenkinsfile to match your toolchain.